egruttadauria98/Crypto-Efficient-Asset-Management/README.md

-# CEAM - Crypto Efficient Asset Management:
+# MARKO - Your Efficient Efficient Portfolio Managemer:

 This project is meant to implement the analogous of the Markowitz model for the choice of an efficient portfolio (Markowitz, H.M.
 (March 1952).
 "Portfolio Selection"), but in the world of crypto assets.
 In particular, we focused our attention on the Ethereum blockchain, and the relative ERC20 tokens in the domain of the chain.

+Without further ado, let's jump into the quickstart:
+## MARKO - QuickStart

-## Django Quick Start - Local Testing
+## Django - Local Testing
 This part of the readme is meant to help with quickstart the Django HTTP server in order to be able to initialize in it a RESTful API and **test** its endpoints.
 Note that in production this would not be done, as we host the server in a EC2 Amazon VM.